apostrophecms/i18n-static/README.md

 <a id="contents"></a>

 # i18n-static
-Translation editable A3 pieces with i18next
+Edit translations of static text with i18next

 1. [Installation](#1)<br>
 2. [Configuration](#2)<br>
 3. [Behavior](#3)<br>
 4. [Import and export](#4)<br>

-This module adds editable pieces for translation through i18next to an A3 project.
+This module makes it possible to edit the translations of static text strings found in your templates through the ApostropheCMS admin UI.

 > This module is intended to localize static text in templates i.e text wrapped with `__("...")`, **not localize editable content.** If your goal is content localization, you should use the [default localization feature in A3](https://v3.docs.apostrophecms.org/guide/localization/) instead.

 ---

 JSON files used in Apostrophe are used by i18next.
-These resources are automatically converted as pieces through this lodule `@apostrophecms/i18n-static`.
+These resources are automatically converted as pieces through this module.

-This will add an entry in the admin bar "I18n Static Phrases".
+This will add an entry in the admin bar "i18n Static Phrases".

 Only admin users have access to this module for now.